alexfrnds/webpage/content/about.md

 ## Hello, I'm Alex
 My research interest are the following:
-- Generative AI for randomised clinical trials
+- Generative AI for randomised controlled trials
 - Derived sheaf theory and microlocal analysis in persistence theory

 ## Education